-Draw map corners: Land draws at the map window the frames for all loaded maps.
+• Draw map corners: Land draws at the map window the frames for all loaded maps.

-• Map transparency: With Land you can load more than one map at the same time, but if you have two maps for the same area displayed at the same time, one of them can be displayed using a certain transparency so that you can use both maps at the same time.
+- 1. On the main menu, press 'File > Preferences > View > General'. - 2.
+Select 'Draw map corners'. - Map transparency: With Land you can load more than one map at the same time, but if you have two maps for the same area displayed at the same time, one of them can be displayed using a certain transparency so that you can use both maps at the same time.

-• 2D/3D view: Press '2D > 3D' button at the tool bar to switch between viewing modes.
+- 1. At the data tree, open the contextual menu on 'Maps'. - 2.
+Select 'Transparency' and set the level of transparency for that map. - 2D/3D view: Press '2D > 3D' button at the tool bar to switch between viewing modes.

 Land offers several visualizing modes so you have the most adequate perspective in each moment.
+At the tool bar press '3D' to switch between the different views:

 - 1. '2D flat' mode: Zenith plan.

 - 2. '3D flat' mode: Trimensional flat image with a perspective.

 - 3. '3D relief' mode: Orography of the terrain in real 3D (vectorial maps will not be displayed in 3D).
 This mode can only be displayed if you load:

-- 3D relief map (\.CDEM)
+- 3D relief map (.CDEM)

-- Raster map (normally \.RMAP or \.ECW)
+- Raster map (normally .RMAP or .ECW)